Gulf Stream Council

 Gulf Stream Council is a council of the Boy Scouts of America in southeast Florida with the headquarters in Palm Beach Gardens.
 Founded in 1914, the Gulf Stream Council serves Scouts in Palm Beach, Martin, St. Lucie, Indian River, Okeechobee, Glades and Hendry counties.
 Throughout its area, it serves over 24,000 youth.

 Organization

 A district is a small area within a council of the Boy Scouts of America.
 The Gulf Stream Council currently has six Districts.
-All of the districts in the Gulf Stream Council have an associated Order of the Arrow chapter as part of Aal-pa-tah Lodge.
+All of the districts in the Gulf Stream Council have an associated Order of the Arrow chapter as part of Aal-Pa-Tah Lodge.

 Big Lake District

 Big Lake District, formerly known as Okeechobee District, serves Scouts in Glades, Hendry, and Okeechobee, as well as western Palm Beach County.
 The Order of the Arrow chapter associated with Big Lake District is known as Panasofee.
+As of 2023, Big Lake District has been merged into Sailfish District.

 Everglades District

 Everglades District serves Scouts from southern Palm Beach County from Southern Blvd south to the Broward County Line.
 The Order of the Arrow chapter associated with Everglades District is Abaniki.